AnotherChocoMilky/choco-ipa-library-v2/README.md

 The website connected to this library hosts an **AltStore repository (JSON catalog)** listing all available apps.
 Users can download IPA files and use their preferred signing or installation method.

+> Note: Some files may also be part of other projects hosted in this repository.

 ## How to Use

 1. Download the IPA(s) you want.